ExtendRealityLtd/VRTK/README.md

   * **target:** The GameObject of the interactable object that is being interacted with by the controller

-An example of the `SteamVR_InteractGrab` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
-The scene demonstrates the grabbing of interactable objects that have the `SteamVR_InteractableObject` script attached to them.
+An example of the `VRTK_InteractGrab` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
+The scene demonstrates the grabbing of interactable objects that have the `VRTK_InteractableObject` script attached to them.
 The objects can be picked up and thrown around.

 More complex examples can be viewed in the scene